 Designed just like it sounds, the Polynesia Hotel is a Pacific-island themed spot with its own aviary, a waterpark and a pyramid-shaped theatre for entertainment.
 The beach is only a 15-minute walk away, though there’s a free shuttle that’ll get you there even faster.

 On offer at this family-friendly hotel is a nice-sized pool scene and a mini golf course, plus a pub, evening entertainment, a shuttle down to the beach and onsite activities like basketball, volleyball and yoga.
-You have the opportunity to go Self Catering here if you want, though the buffet restaurant makes going All Inclusive that much more tantalising.
+You have the opportunity to go Self Catering here if you want, though the buffet restaurant makes booking a cheap All Inclusive holiday that much more tantalising.

 Already planning your next dream holiday to Benalmadena, or been there already?
 Give us a tell-all of your own in the comments below.